joelouthan/Theologicus/src/creed-apostles/apostles10-communion-of-saints.md

 ### We Belong to One Another: Love One Another

->John 13:34–35 (CSB) “I give you a new command: Love one another.
+>John 13:34–35 “I give you a new command: Love one another.
 Just as I have loved you, you are also to love one another.
 By this everyone will know that you are my disciples, if you love one another.”

->Matthew 22:34–40 (CSB) When the Pharisees heard that he had silenced the Sadducees, they came together.
+>Matthew 22:34–40 When the Pharisees heard that he had silenced the Sadducees, they came together.
 And one of them, an expert in the law, asked a question to test him: “Teacher, which command in the law is the greatest?”
 He said to him, “Love the Lord your God with all your heart, with all your soul, and with all your mind. **This is the greatest and most important command.
 The second is like it: Love your neighbor as yourself.** All the Law and the Prophets depend on these two commands.”

 Look at this passage: Christ equates loving God with loving your neighbor.
 The two are inseparable.